JafrulTripto/elegant-tex/README.md

 - iText for PDF generation
 - Resend/SMTP for email services
 - Maven for dependency management
+- Spring Boot Actuator & Micrometer for metrics collection
+- Prometheus for metrics storage
+- Grafana for metrics visualization and monitoring

 ### Frontend
 - React 18